Post Falls, Idaho

-Post Falls is a city in Kootenai County, Idaho, between Coeur d'Alene and Spokane, Washington.
-It is a suburb of Coeur d'Alene, to the east, and a bedroom community to Spokane, to the west.
-The population was 38,485 at the time of the 2020 census, up from 17,247 in the 2000 census, making it Idaho's tenth-largest city.
+Post Falls is a city in Kootenai County, Idaho, United States.
+It is the gateway city to Northern Idaho off Interstate 90, just west of Coeur d'Alene, and east of Spokane, Washington.
+The population is an estimated 44,194 in 2022 according to the U.S. Census Bureau estimate, making it Idaho's ninth-largest city and the second largest city in North Idaho behind Coeur d’Alene.

 History

 Post Falls is named after Frederick Post, a German immigrant who constructed a lumber mill along the Spokane River in 1871 on land he purchased from Andrew Seltice, Chief of the Coeur d'Alene Tribe.
 The purchase of the land is preserved in a pictograph on a granite cliff in Treaty Rock Park.

 Geography

 The coordinates of Post Falls are 47.712°N 116.948°W.

 According to the United States Census Bureau, the city has a total area of 14.11 sqmi, of which 14.07 sqmi is land and 0.04 sqmi is water.

 Post Falls is located on the Rathdrum Prairie, along the Washington–Idaho border.
 It is bounded by Coeur d’Alene to the east, Stateline and the state of Washington to the west, and the Spokane River to the south.
 Post Falls is 20 mi east of Spokane and approximately 100 mi south of the Canada–United States border.
 The elevation of the city is 2182 ft above sea level.